rezaebrahimi1/cd-thanos/README.md

 Alertmanager is deployed on thanos namespaces. this alertmanaget is the endpoint of alertmanger endpoint which is specified on helm values of prometheus instances. the value.yaml related to alert manager is determined at chart/alertmanager/values.yaml

-All of the helm charts in chart folder are deployed to K8S cluster using helmfile (see helmfile.yaml file) which will be run (after any commit) in the namespace where gitlab-runner is deployed => [This link](https://https://github.com/rezaebrahimi1/helm-gitlabrunner-monitoring
-)

 Installing process

 Prerequisites